1 (Wednesday) 7:50 pm - 22 (Wednesday) 9:05 pm

 Book a place on the course

-Brief Description The foundational elements of Ballroom dancing will be taught, focusing on Waltz, Social Foxtrot, Cha cha, and Rumba.
-Depending on the rate of progression in the class, Jive, English
+Brief Description The foundational elements of Ballroom dancing will be taught, focusing on additional elements of Waltz, Quickstep, and Social Foxtrot, will be taught, building on the foundations laid down in

-The foundational elements of Ballroom dancing will be taught, focusing on Waltz, Social Foxtrot, Cha cha, and Rumba.
-Depending on the rate of progression in the class, Jive, English Tango, and Quickstep, will also be taught.
+The foundational elements of Ballroom dancing will be taught, focusing on additional elements of Waltz, Quickstep, and Social Foxtrot, will be taught, building on the foundations laid down in the beginners’ course.

 By the end of the course you will be able to perform (to music) an amalgamation of fundamental figures in each dance.
 You will have been exposed to some general principles of effective ballroom dancing.